xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

-Throughout  this   series,   I've   been   carefully  restricting everything  we  do  to  single-character  tokens,  all  the while assuring  you  that  it wouldn't be difficult to extend to multi- character ones.
+Throughout  this   series,   I've   been   carefully  restricting everything  we  do  to  single-character  tokens,  all  the while assuring  you  that  it wouldn't be difficult to extend to multi-character ones.
 I  don't  know if you believed me or not ...
 I wouldn't  really blame you if you were a  bit  skeptical.
 I'll continue  to use  that approach in  the  sessions  which  follow, because it helps keep complexity away.
 But I'd like to back up